Sustainable wood supply

 Only a small part of our wood raw material originates from forests that we own, the rest we buy from different forest owners.
 Three quarters of the wood is of Swedish origin.
 BillerudKorsnäs naturally has and follows guidelines to ensure that no wood is purchased from illegal felling operations, from forests of such appreciable natural value that they need to be preserved, or in regions marked by serious social conflicts.
 Swedish and European laws and regulations for forestry constitute the minimal level of requirements for BillerudKorsnäs.
-We are certified through the FSC® and PEFC™ standards and all raw wood material is acquired in line with FSC and PEFC requirements for controlled raw material.
+BillerudKorsnäs is certified according to FSC® and PEFC™ standards.
+All procurement of wood raw material conforms, at minimum, to the FSC and PEFC requirements for controlled material.
 See our certificates on this page: Certificates and regulatory.

 Good to know about today's forestry

 With the help of clear goals and action plans, BillerudKorsnäs carefully follows up its work to protect and preserve biodiversity in the forest.
 Find the targets and results connected to the parameters we are evaluating in our biodiversity index.

 Below are some important aspects we consider: